Magic Carpet Ride (Mighty Dub Katz song): Chart performance

 "Magic Carpet Ride" enjoyed massive success in both clubs and on the chart all over the world.
 It peaked at number-one on the RPM Dance/Urban chart in Canada in January 1996, with one week at the top.
-In Europe, the single charted within the top 10 in Germany, the Netherlands, Spain and Switzerland.
-In Norway and Austria, it reached the top 20, while it was a top 30 hit in Iceland, Sweden and the UK, where it peaked at number 24 in 1997.
-On the Eurochart Hot 100, the song reached its highest position as number 33 in March 1996.
+In Europe, the single was a top-10 hit in Germany, the Netherlands, Spain and Switzerland.
+In Norway and Austria, it reached the top 20, while it was a top-30 hit in Iceland, Sweden and the UK, where it peaked at number 24 in 1997.
+On the Eurochart Hot 100, the single reached its highest position as number 33 in March 1996.

-Impact and legacy
+Influence and legacy

 Tomorrowland voted "Magic Carpet Ride" number 97 in their official list of "The Ibiza 500" in 2020.